TeamContagion/CTF-Write-Ups/icectf-2016/Web/Flag Storage/readme.md

 Solution
 --------

-For this challenge you will need to do SQL Inject (see hint above).
+For this challenge you will need to do SQL Injection (see hint above).
 Despite being SQLi this is a little more complex than injecting into fields on the webpage.

 If you capture the traffic between you and the server you will see why...